raymondedwards95/meteotsunami-model/reproduction-an-2012/README.md

 # Reproduction of experiments in paper An et al. (2012)

+This part is aimed at reproducing the results of the experiments in the paper by An et al. (2012).
+The purpose is to get the model running and to get results comparable with those in the mentioned paper.
+An other goal is to investigate the effects of the different model parameters on the simulations.

+### Structure

 Scripts are used to create certain fields:
 * `create_bathymetry.py` creates the `bath*.xyb` file;
 * `create_pressure.py` sets up a space and time varying pressure field in `pressure*.amp`;